Current projects

 Therefore, the consortium is comprised of a large number of organizations (18) from 6 countries (Poland, Greece, Slovakia, Cyprus, Finland, the Netherlands), representing science and expert institutions, public services such as police, fire-fighters, crisis management, and last but not least the end-users - religious institutions and religious sites operators.
 The project is coordinated by the University of Łodz.

-Duration: June 2020 - May 2023
+Duration: June 2020 - November 2023

 Grant Agreement 101034230 — ProSPeReS — ISFP-2020-AG-PROTECT